aercolino/enzymes3/manual/Index.md

 > Far out in the **uncharted backwaters** of the **unfashionable** end of the **western spiral** arm of the **Galaxy lies** a small **unregarded** yellow sun. **Orbiting** this at a distance of **roughly ninety-two** million **miles** is an **utterly insignificant** little blue green **planet** whose **ape-descended** life **forms** are so **amazingly primitive** that they still think **digital watches** are a pretty **neat** idea.

-Notice that some common words appear in strong style above because we use a list like if it was a dictionary, but it's not:
+Notice that some common words appear in strong style above because we use a list of roots without variations:

 > Regular plurals are combined with their singular forms (tree, trees; box, boxes).
 Variations of a verb ending in -ed, -ing or -(e)s are lumped together with their root verb (smile, smiled, smiling, smiles).
 Adjective forms ending in -er or -est are included with their positive form (sad, sadder, saddest).
 And words ending in -'s are grouped with the form without the apostrophe (boy, boy's; everything, everything's), except for a few common contractions (it's; that's).